Slamy/Wiki_MiSTer/Configuration-Files.md

 Number of seconds to wait before auto core boot.
 You can comment out this line by putting `;` at the beginning to boot directly into the core with no timeout.
 `bootcore=10`  Value can be 10 to 30 seconds

-### direct_video

-Feature for using the HDMI port with DACs to produce analog video.
-See more information in [this page](Direct-Video.md).

-`direct_video=1` to activate it (disables compatibility with HDMI TVs and monitors).

-`direct_video=0` to deactivate it.

-### key_menu_as_rgui
-Makes the MENU key map to RGUI in Minimig (e.g. for Right Amiga)

-`key_menu_as_rgui=1` set the MENU key map to RGUI

-`key_menu_as_rgui=0` dont set the MENU key map to RGUI

-### forced_scandoubler
-Run scandoubler on VGA output always (depends on core).

-Most modern monitors won't support the 15 KHz horizontal sync output signal through the VGA connector.
-This option doubles the frequency of horizontal sync signal and brings it in a compatible range for modern monitors.
-Note that this is not a global option and is only valid for the MiSTer Menu.
-Each core drives the VGA output itself and requires its own setting.
-Check the core menu of the corresponding core via HDMI to set the scandoubler option if available / necessary.

-`forced_scandoubler=1` activate scandoubler

-`forced_scandoubler=0` deactivate scandoubler

 ### composite_sync
 Use composite sync as horizontal sync signal on VGA output.